 — Overtime (@overtime) September 19, 2021

-James used the juice he had to position his team for a championship.
-Also, James realized that at 37 years old Anthony is running out of chances to add a championship to his probable Hall of Fame career.
+In Anthony’s case, James used the juice he had to position his teams for a championship.
+When he brought an aging Melo to the Lakers in 2021, James realized that at 37 years old Anthony was running out of chances to add a championship to his Hall of Fame career.

 There has been a definite power shift in the National Basketball Association from LeBron James’ influence and dominance.
 James delivered more for the game than expected from the buzz surrounding him as a high school player coming straight to the league.

-He has single-handedly changed the narrative of the single-minded athlete from solo winner to collectively bargained game changer.
-Michael Jordan and Kobe Bryant were winners at all costs; LeBron is the winner by team choice.
+He has changed the narrative of the single-minded athlete from solo winner to collectively bargained game changer.
+Michael Jordan and Kobe Bryant were winners at all costs; LeBron is perceived as the winner by team choice.

 But even the Orangemen star had to earn his stripes once he entered the NBA.
-The Lakers will be Anthony’s sixth team since entering the NBA after his freshman year in Syracuse.
-That’s 18 years and no rings to claim.
+The Lakers were Anthony’s sixth team since entering the NBA after his freshman year in Syracuse.
+To that point it was 18 years and no rings to claim.

-Anthony went from a lagging player mired in former glories to a standout player on the Portland Trail Blazers last season.
-After polishing his brand under the Blazers banner, the time has come to chase a ring seriously.
+Anthony went from a lagging player mired in former glories to a standout player on the Portland Trail Blazers.
+His last gasp was with the Lakers, but don’t count him out.

 Does loyalty exist in pro sports?@carmeloanthony shares his thoughts. pic.twitter.com/TgIVnBBydD